F A q

 Do you prescribe or recommend as a part of therapy, any alternative / naturopathic remedies, herbals, oils/diffusers, vitamins, foods, supplements, etc.?

-Sincera Wellness would be practicing outside its professional scope of practice to either prescribe, sell, or professionally recommend the use or effectiveness of any products such as these.
-Sincera's position is to always encourage a medical evaluation by a physician to discuss any risks or benefits of options such as these.
+Sincera Wellness would be venturing outside its professional scope of practice to either prescribe, sell, or professionally recommend the use or effectiveness of any products such as these.
+We always encourage a medical evaluation by a physician to discuss any risks or benefits of these options.

 Do you offer group therapy?

-We are excited about the 1-2 specific groups we hope to offer in the coming months.
-Groups are practical and economical. $35 per individual or $50 per couple, per session.
+Groups are practical and economical. $55 per individual or $75 per couple, per session.

-"Blended or Blitzed: Winning at the Blended Family Journey"...
-Workbook authored by this therapist.
+"Blended or Blitzed: Winning at the Blended Family Journey"... our own workbook.
 Straightforward points on not falling prey to the most prevalent minefields determined to destroy your blended marriage and family before it even begins.
 Format suitable for e-course, group therapy, church, community group, seminar.
 Available on Amazon Kindle (see link on "Library" tab).

-The "PREPARE / ENRICH Assessment" is a proven resource that can help both married and premarried couples quickly identify both strengths and growth areas.
-This therapist is a Certified PREPARE / ENRICH Facilitator.
-Contact us if you or your group, church, are interested in this valuable marital / premarital service.
+The "PREPARE / ENRICH Assessment" is a proven resource that can help married and premarried couples quickly identify both strengths and growth areas.
+We are a certified PREPARE / ENRICH Facilitator.
+Contact us if you or your group, church, are interested in this valuable marital / premarital service, including offering specialized holistic and comprehensive premarital counseling services.

-unique needs of the blended family / marriage.
+the unique needs of the blended family and marriage.

 We're coming from out of town, bringing our entire family.
 We can't easily travel back and forth for weekly sessions.
 Could you offer us "marathon sessions", or a "block" of sessions for one day?